 - Immunocapture results ("pull-down" followed by suitable analysis)

 For submissions that are approved, the collaborator will be asked to send in a vial (free of charge) of each antibody approved.
 A minimum amount of 50 µg or equivalent will be needed for each antibody.

-Use of the antibodies by the HPA program
+Use of the antibodies by the Human Protein Atlas program

-Each antibody is tested according to HPA-standard quality assurance procedures, i.e., on Western blots and on a special designed tissue microarray (TMA) initially using two antibody-dilutions and heat epitope retrieval in citrate buffer.
-In selected cases, other pre-treatment, EDTA buffer or enzyme based antigen retrieval methods will be tried.
-The number of test rounds for each antibody is restricted to maximum three.
-Each antibody approved by HPA will subsequently be used for immunostaining of eight TMAs representing 576 tissue spots.
+Each antibody is tested according to the Human Protein Atlas standard quality assurance procedures, i.e., on Western blots and on a special designed tissue microarray (TMA) initially using two antibody-dilutions and heat epitope retrieval in citrate buffer.
+In selected cases, other pre-treatment, EDTA buffer or enzyme based antigen retrieval methods will be tested.
+The number of test rounds for each antibody is restricted to a maximum of three tests.
+Each antibody approved by the Human Protein Atlas will subsequently be used for immunostaining of eight TMAs representing 576 tissue cores.

 Flow of information

-The antibody provider (academic or commercial) will obtain the results of the quality assurance.
-Confirmation of successful tissue profiling (including annotation) will be sent to the collaborator.
-Information about non-approved antibodies will only be communicated to the antibody provider (and will not be published).
-For academic collaborators, the data will be stored at least six months on the internal web atlas before transfer to the publicly available Protein Atlas (www.proteinatlas.org).
-Each approved antibody on the public database will be directly linked from the Protein Atlas to the collaborators web-home page.
+The antibody provider (academic or commercial) will obtain the results of the quality assurance, including information on non-approved antibodies or confirmation of successful tissue profiling (including annotation).
+Non-approved antibodies will only be communicated to the antibody provider and will not be published on the Human Protein Atlas.
+For academic collaborators, the data will be stored at least six months on the internal web atlas before transfer to the publicly available Human Protein Atlas (www.proteinatlas.org).
+Each approved antibody on the public database will be directly linked from the Human Protein Atlas to the collaborators web-home page.

 The cost for the profiling (Western blot analysis, immunohistochemistry, scanning and annotation) will (during the pilot project) be covered by the Human Protein Atlas project (Wallenberg Foundation).